ERBringHorvath/SeqForge/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Example FASTA: FILE.fasta <br />
 &nbsp;&nbsp;&nbsp;&nbsp;Example results file: FILE_results.txt

-If multiBLAST is used for database creation and queries, matching basenames should be generated automatically
+If multiBLAST is used for database creation and queries, matching basenames will be generated automatically

 **Example usage:** <br />
-`multiblast extract_contig -d /path/to/results/files -f /path/to/reference/FASTA/files -T 8 -e 2e-5` <br /> `-o contigs.fa`
+`multiblast extract-contig -d /path/to/results/files -f /path/to/reference/FASTA/files -T 8 -o contigs.fa`

-`multiblast extract_contigs` will generate a multi-FASTA file of all contigs harboring a matching <br /> sequence identified by `multiblast queryP`/`query` based on the default or user-defined e-value cutoff.
+`multiblast extract-contig` will generate a multi-FASTA file of all contigs harboring a matching <br /> sequence identified by `multiblast query` based on the default or user-defined thresholds.

 # Citations